Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsection{GNNs for time series prediction}

-Graph Convolutional Recurrent Networks (GCRN) architectures \cite{gcrn} (Fig. \ref{fig:GCRN}) and Graph Convolutional LSTM (GCLSTM) \cite{gclstm} (Fig. \ref{fig:GCLSTM}) are Graph Neural Networks (GNNs) that deal with sequential data.
+Graph Convolutional Recurrent Networks (GCRN) architectures \cite{gcrn} and Graph Convolutional LSTM (GCLSTM) \cite{gclstm} (Fig. \ref{fig:models}) are Graph Neural Networks (GNNs) that deal with sequential data.
 The GCRN combines graph convolutions with temporal recurrence, while the GCLSTM employs LSTM units to model temporal dynamics on graphs.
 Each architecture is adapted to support regression and classification tasks, differing only in the output layer: \textit{Linear} for regression and \textit{Softmax} for classification.

 The GConvLSTM (Graph Convolutional Long Short-Term Memory) and GConvGRU (Graph Convolutional Gated Recurrent Unit) layers are extensions of classical recurrent architectures (LSTM and GRU, respectively) for graph-structured data.
 Both combine the ability to model temporal sequences with the ability to capture spatial relationships.
+The GCLSTM architecture uses GConvLSTM, while the GCRN incorporates GConvGRU, as shown in Figure \ref{fig:models}.

 The GConvLSTM layer uses graph convolutions to process sequences of data on graphs.
 Its main features include: \begin{itemize} \item Input and output: Receives node data, edge indices, and optionally edge weights.
 Produces hidden and cell states. \item Graph Convolution: Utilizes graph convolution to capture interactions between the graph's nodes. \item Laplacian Normalization: Employs different normalization schemes to control information propagation. \item Gate Computation: Computes input, forget, cell, and output gates using graph convolutions and standard LSTM operations. \item State Updates: Updates hidden and cell states by integrating graph information. \end{itemize}